Stringing Your 2 Strand Mommy Bracelet Step by Step Instructions

 Remember not to pull too tight.
 You want some length remaining on the other end so that you can crimp that side too.

 Use your crimping pliers as illustrated to crimp the first crimp tube.
+This is the first part of crimping a crimp tube.
+You aren't done yet with that crimp tube.
+Next we fold it.

 Use the front part of the crimping pliers to gently close the crimp cover.